 Requirements for an ID Card in Idaho

-Though specific U.S. states impose age limits to individuals requesting a DMV non driver ID card, there is no such requirement within the state of Idaho.
-State residents wondering how to apply for ID card credentials must note the specific documentation requirements and fees they will need to submit to complete the procedure.
-When obtaining an Idaho state issued identification card, individuals are required to prove their age and identity, in-state residency, legal presence and Social Security Number (SSN).
+Despite the fact that certain states impose age limits to individuals requesting a DMV non driver ID card, there is no such requirement within Idaho.
+Thus, state residents of any age who would like to apply for an ID card must only gather the appropriate documentation and pay for the applicable fees needed to complete the procedure.
+When obtaining an Idaho state issued ID, individuals are required to prove their name, age, in-state residency, legal status and Social Security Number (SSN).

-To prove your age and identity for the purposes of getting a state ID, you may provide your license to drive.
-If you do not hold a valid driving credential, you can submit a U.S. certified birth certificate along with a photo identity document, including but not limited to:
+In order to prove your identity for the purposes of getting a state ID, you may provide your driver’s license.
+However, to earn a license to drive, you must pass certain exams that will test your driving abilities.
+It can be helpful to take practice tests and enroll in driver’s education courses in order to prepare for those exams.
+If you do not hold a valid driving credential while applying for a DMV ID card, you can submit a certified certificate of birth along with a photo identity document, including but not limited to:

 The Idaho ID Card Application Process

-Individuals requesting an ID DMV non driver ID card for the first time must complete the steps set forth by the state Transportation Department in order to finalize the procedure timely and properly.
-To apply for ID card credentials, nondrivers are obliged to personally go to a nearby county sheriff's office and meet the following DMV ID requirements:
+Idaho residents requesting a state ID for the first time must complete the steps set forth by the Transportation Department in order to finalize the procedure in a timely manner.
+Thus, in order to apply for ID card credentials, non-drivers are obliged to personally go to a nearby county sheriff’s office and meet the following DMV ID requirements:

-- Surrender any driving credential and/or identification card previously issued in another state or jurisdiction.
+- Surrender any driving credential or identification card previously issued in another state or jurisdiction

-- Submit the aforementioned documents verifying their age and identity, residency, SSN and lawful presence.
+- Submit the appropriate documents verifying their identity, age, residency, SSN and legal status

-- Provide payment for the applicable Idaho ID card cost.
+- Provide payment for the applicable DMV ID fee

 Idaho Identification Card Fees

-Your Idaho ID card application will be processed once you submit payment for the set fees along with the required paperwork.
-Note that the fees to obtain a new ID card will differ based on the applicant's age when initiating the procedure.
-The Idaho DMV ID card price for individuals who are younger than 18 years of age currently amounts to $10.
-The same fee applies to nondrivers purchasing a credential provided they are between 18 and 21 years of age.
-State residents 21 years of age or older have the option to request a four- or eight-year identification card for a different price.
-ID DMV ID cards with a four-year period of validity can be obtained at a price of $10.
-ID documents that expire eight years after their date of issuance can be purchased for a fee that is currently set at $20.
-Fees are subject to change without notice.
+Your Idaho ID card application will be processed after you submit payment for the set fees along with the required paperwork.
+However, it is important for applicants to be mindful that the fees to obtain a new ID card will differ based on the applicant’s age when initiating the procedure.
+For instance, the DMV ID fee for individuals who are younger than 18 years of age is the same for non-drivers who are between 18 and 21 years of age.
+Conversely, state residents who are 21 years of age or older have the option to request a four- or eight-year identification card for a different price.
+In general, a state ID with a four-year period of validity can be obtained at a lower price in comparison to credentials that only expire eight years later.
+In addition, it is important to note that fees are subject to change without notice.